gefaustina/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-created a script that switches current user tothe user betty 1-wrote a script that prints the effective user name of current user
+0-created a script that switches current user tothe user betty 1-wrote a script that prints the effective user name of current user 2-wrote a script that prints all the groups the current useris part of